 Ultimately, your personal preferences will determine whether you should choose a silicone or water-based personal lubricant.

 If you love to have sex in the shower, for example, you’ll probably want to go for a silicone lube.
-If you use sex toys regularly, including vibrators or clit stimulators, a water-based lubricant may be a better fit for your needs.
+If you use sex toys regularly, including vibrators of any kind or clit stimulators, a water-based lubricant may be a better fit for your needs.

 Knowing the differences between water-based and silicone lubes can help you to discover the perfect personal lubricant — no matter what kind of sex you’re into.